Iterative regularization in classification via hinge loss diagonal descent: Conclusion and possible future work

+In this work, we propose and study iterative regularization for classification in machine learning.
+Considering the hinge loss function, we derive an iterative regularization method defined by a dual diagonal optimization approach and further consider its accelerated variant, see \cite{garrigos2018iterative,calatroni2019accelerated}.
+We provide convergence results, as well as convergence rates, to the minimum norm separating solution.
+Moreover we derive stability results for a natural classification noise model.

+Several further research directions can be explored.
+For example it would be interesting to consider other form of regularization, extending to classification the results for linear inverse problems, see \cite{molinari2021iterative} and references therein.
+Moreover, it would be interesting to consider different data model including stochastic noise and random input data as often done in statistical learning theory \cite{vapnik2013nature}.
+Finally it would be very interesting to consider nonlinear models following \cite{rangamani2021dynamics,pmlr-v97-nacson19a}.

 \ackn{}{We acknowledge the financial support of the European Research Council (grant SLING 819789), the AFOSR ((European Office of Aerospace Research and Development)) project FA9550-18-1-7009 and FA8655-22-1-7034, the EU H2020-MSCA-RISE project NoMADS - DLV-777826, the H2020-MSCA-ITN Project Trade-OPT 2019; L. R. acknowledges the Center for Brains, Minds and Machines (CBMM), funded by NSF STC award CCF-1231216 and IIT.
-S.V. is part of the Indam group ``Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro applicazioni''.}
+S.V. and L.R. acnowledge the support of the Ministry of Education, University and Research (PRIN 202244A7YL project "Gradient Flows and Non-Smooth Geometric Structures with Applications to Optimization and Machine Learning") is part of the Indam group "Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro applicazioni".
+This work has been partially supported by project MIS 5154714 of the National Recovery and Resilience Plan Greece 2.0 funded by the European Union under the NextGenerationEU Program.}